 The response of nurses to women in these circumstances can have a profound effect on their willingness to open up or to seek help.
 Some responses to assist successful communication in these circumstances could include:

-Being listened to can be an empowering experience for a woman who has been abused.
+- Listening: Being listened to can be an empowering experience for a woman who has been abused.

-'I am glad you were able to tell me about this today.'
+- Validating the decision to disclose: "It must have been difficult for you to talk about this."
+"I'm glad you were able to tell me about this today.'

 What not to say